Adah Isaacs Menken: Early life and education

 Accounts of Menken's early life and origins vary considerably.
-In her autobiographical "Some Notes of Her Life in Her Own Hand," published in The New York Times in 1868, Menken said she was born in Bordeaux, France and lived in Cuba as a child before her family settled in New Orleans.
+In her autobiographical "Some Notes of Her Life in Her Own Hand," published in The New York Times in 1868, Menken said she was born in Bordeaux, France, and lived in Cuba as a child before her family settled in New Orleans.
 There are many conflicting reports as to Menken's birth name, but she has been called Marie Rachel Adelaide de Vere Spenser and Adah Bertha Theodore, and Ed James, a journalist friend, wrote after her death: "Her real name was Adelaide McCord, and she was born at Milneburg, near New Orleans, on June 15, 1835."
 Menken's birth year also varies, with some records stating 1835 and some stating 1832.
 Elsewhere, in 1865, she wrote that her birth name was Dolores Adios Los Fiertes, and that she was the daughter of a French woman from New Orleans and a Spanish-Jewish man.
 About 1940, the consensus of scholars was that her parents were Auguste Théodore, a free Black man, and Marie, a mixed-race Creole, and Adah was raised as a Catholic.
 She had a sister and a brother.

 Based on Menken's assertions of being a native of New Orleans, Wolf Mankowitz and others have studied Board of Health records for the city.
 They have concluded that Ada was born in the city as the legitimate daughter of Auguste Théodore, a free man of color (mixed race) and his wife Magdaleine Jean Louis Janneaux, likely also a Louisiana Creole.
 Ada would have been raised as Catholic.
 However, in 1990, John Cofran, using census records, said that she was born as Ada C. McCord, in Memphis, Tennessee, in late 1830.
 He said she was the daughter of an Irish merchant, Richard McCord, and his wife Catherine.
 According to Cofran, her father died when she was young and her mother remarried.
 The family then moved from Memphis to New Orleans.

-Ada was said to have been a bright student; she became fluent in French and Spanish, and was described as having a gift for languages.
-As a child, Adah performed as a dancer in the ballet of the French Opera House in New Orleans.
+Menken was said to have been a bright student; she became fluent in French and Spanish, and was described as having a gift for languages.
+As a child, Menken performed as a dancer in the ballet of the French Opera House in New Orleans.
 In her later childhood, she performed as a dancer in Havana, Cuba, where she was crowned "Queen of the Plaza."